-All materials of this course (course handouts, lecture slides, assessments, course readings, etc.) are the intellectual property of the Course Instructor or licensed to be used in this course by the copyright owner.
-Redistribution of these materials by any means without permission of the copyright holder(s) constitutes a breach of copyright and may lead to academic discipline.
-It is not permitted to record classes, unless permission has been granted by the instructor.
+All materials of this course (course handouts, lecture slides, assessments, course readings, etc.) are the intellectual property of the Course Instructor.
+You are however free to use or distribute material with acknowledgement as you wish with the exception of non-course specific copyright material such as reading etc. except where allowed by the copyright holder.
+You are welcome to record the course lectures for personal use.